Barnes common although the idyllic village of Barnes is just under a mere 6 miles away from central London.

 Blackberries can be found a plenty along with elderflower berries for making a lovely cordial and sloes for those wishing to make gin!

 Flowing along the edge of Barnes Common and Green is Beverley Brook providing various habitats for wildlife, flora, and some lovely willow trees.

 Some of the pathways have a line of beautiful mature London plane and horse chestnut trees, with masses of conkers to be found with the arrival of autumn.

 It is very notable that many of the mature horse chestnut trees are now in decline with leaves turning yellow, dropping early and fruit failing to set which results in no conkers!

 The main feature of Barnes Green is its lovely pond where a pair of white swans can often be seen gliding across it, along with many other water birds such as white and greylag geese, Egyptian geese, mallards, coots, moorhens, tufted ducks and the very annoying Canada geese.

-Article was written by Karen Arnold
+Article was written by Karen Arnold.

-Article Source: http://www.graftingardeners.co.uk/barnes-common-green-london/
+Article Source: https://www.graftingardeners.co.uk/barnes-common-green-london/